 You will be able to contact the Tribunal through written and oral correspondence.
 Once the Tribunal received your petition, you will receive a letter acknowledging its receipt.
-A canon lawyer will review the petition to see if the petition can be accepted for a full review.
+A member of the Tribunal will review the petition to see if the petition can be accepted for a full review.
 Acceptance of the petition does not mean your petition will necessarily receive an affirmative for nullity.
 It only means that your former spouse, witnesses and possibly a counselor will then be contacted.
 Your desire to have the marriage declared invalid must be substantiated by the nullity process necessitated by Canon Law.
 If any further information is needed from you, you will be contacted by mail.
 Once all the information has been gathered, various officials of the tribunal will review the information.
-Eventually, a canon lawyer or a panel of three canon lawyers will write a decision, explaining the reasons why the marriage should be declared invalid or the reasons to uphold the validity of the marriage.
+Eventually, a Tribunal will write a decision, explaining the reasons why the marriage should be declared invalid or the reasons to uphold the validity of the marriage.